nikantonelli/WSJFBoard/README.md

 ![alt text](https://github.com/nikantonelli/WSJFBoard/blob/master/images/set%20global%20rank.tiff)

-## License
+## Caveat!

-AppTemplate is released under the MIT license.
-See the file [LICENSE](./LICENSE) for the full text.

-##Documentation for SDK

-You can find the documentation on our help [site.](https://help.rallydev.com/apps/2.0rc3/doc/)
+The current version only re-ranks the number of rows shown in the table.
+Set to 200 for the most re-ranked in one go